Skip to content

 Adapter workers (Ollama, OpenAI-compatible)✅ Implemented

-The full system (when complete) is built on four concepts:
+The full system is built on five concepts:

 • Event — something happened (webhook, schedule, API call)